chrwcd7/exarchis-theater/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-It contains the website of Exarchis theater, a theater venue in Athens, Greece.
+It contains the website of Exarchis, a theater venue in Athens, Greece.

-## Technologies used
+## Technologies

 This project is using the latest version of React/ Next.js as well as Tailwind CSS.